sanuwar/sanuwar.github.io/_field-notes/Making-AI-Agents-Smarter.md

 - **Cost-effective updates** to knowledge bases
 - **Contextual relevance** through similarity search
 - **Scalable intelligence** for autonomous agents

----

-**About the Original Author**: Sanuwar Rashid is a Senior Engineer at Humana, specializing in MLOps to Agentic AI and automating intelligence at scale.
-{: .notice--primary}

 ### Related Topics
 {: .no_toc}